 Marcy Mitchell - Bold, vibrant landscape paintings

-Martha Winenger - Detailed nature painted on rocks
+Martha Winenger - Detailed nature paintings on rocks

-Joy Lait - Flameworked glasss and wire sculptures and mobiles
+Joy Lait - Flameworked glass and wire sculptures and mobiles

 Mark Daniels - Bright, colorful & energetic paintings of regional birds and flowers

 Edd Johannmann - Glass sculptures created from stained glass, found objects, wood, and wire.

 Daniel Driggs- Watercolor of birds, wildlife, and people